 It can be hard to know why a guy stops talking so much.
 You may immediately conclude that something is wrong or that he doesn’t like you anymore.

-These are possibilities, so it’s hard to believe they’re not happening, but they’re not the only possibilities.
+These are possibilities, so it’s hard to believe they’re not happening, but these are not all the signs.

-When a man pulls away, there are many possible reasons why it’s wise to remain calm.
+When a man pulls away, there are many possible reasons why it’s wise to stay calm.
 Jumping to the wrong conclusions will probably only push him further away.

-Finally, understand that just because one person wants time alone doesn’t mean you can’t have a fun and passionate relationship with them.
+A man pulling away does not always mean that you will be relegated to a life of endless suffering alone.
+Understand that just because one person is taking space to be alone doesn’t mean you can’t have a fun and loving relationship with them.

 Your priority should be healthy communication, recognition of your value, and willingness to set boundaries around behavior that doesn’t align with your values.
 After that, there’s not too much to worry about.